deepfence/ThreatMapper/docs/versioned_docs/version-v2.0/console/managed-database.md

 ## AWS RDS

-Please use the following settings to configure the Elasticsearch service
+Please use the following settings to configure the PostgreSQL service

 | Option                  | Recommended Value                                    |
 |-------------------------|------------------------------------------------------|